StandartTemplateConstruct/StandardTemplateConstruct/README.md

  - open source hardware should have priority for inclusion only if it's a) educational or b) leading in class
  - use leading in class proprietary hardware
    - use manufacturers provided software
+     - except for system control software.
+Use ROS for that
+     - except for visualization, use UnrealEngine for that